Vkartik-3/MatchCore-C-20-Limit-Order-Matching-Engine/README.md

 ## What It Does

-QuantumMatch provides a complete order management and execution system with the following capabilities:
+MatchCore provides a complete order management and execution system with the following capabilities:

 ### Core Functionality
 - **Order Submission**: Accept and manage incoming buy/sell orders